 If you overdo it, you are more likely to slip and fall.
 Your reaction time will also be off, which could make your injury even more severe.

 If you or anyone you know are going anywhere near a pool, it is crucial that everyone knows how to swim.
 Not only will classes help you improve your skills, but they also teach you the proper way to handle yourself outside of the pool.

 Then, make sure someone is watching the children carefully.
-You can’t read a book and know exactly what they are doing.
+You can’t read a book on pool safety tips and know exactly what they are doing.
 All it takes is a minute for something terrible to happen.
 You should also remember that it isn’t enough to have a lifeguard.
 He or she has to watch an entire pool of people so, to be on the safe side, you need to watch your children as closely as possible.